 Delivery of Aid

-After the financial aid award is accepted and all requirements have been completed, available financial aid will be credited to pay tuition and other billed charges for enrolled students each term.
-Financial aid that exceeds billed charges are then delivered to the student by the Portland State University Student Financial Services Office according to the preference that the student has established with the University.
+After the financial aid award is accepted and all requirements have been completed, available financial aid will be credited to the student account to pay tuition and other billed charges for enrolled students each term.
+Financial aid that exceeds billed charges is then delivered to the student by the Portland State University Student Financial Services Office according to the preference that the student has established with the University.
 See www.pdx.edu/student-finance/financial-wellness-center for more information.

 Federal Work-Study is earned on a monthly basis and paychecks are issued at the end of each month by the University’s payroll office.
 Students may authorize direct deposit of their Federal Work-Study earnings to their bank account.
 More information can be found at www.pdx.edu/student-finance/financial-aid/apply.